Mango-CorpGitHub/TransportManagementTool/usage.md

-Use case: Developer 1 is working on a development and stores the changes, both for existing objects and new ones, in a transport request.
-Developer 2 is working in parallel on another development and also needs to make some changes to objects common to Developer 1.
-To do this, Developer 2 creates their own transport request and enters the necessary entries for their changes.
+Use case: Developer A is working on a development and stores the changes, both for existing objects and new ones, in a transport request.
+Developer B is working in parallel on another development and also needs to make some changes to objects common to Develope A. To do this, Developer B creates their own transport request and enters the necessary entries for their changes.
-Developer 1 needs to initially upload the changes from their development to the Quality system, with the purpose of verifying proper functionality with more test cases.
+Develope A needs to initially upload the changes from their development to the Quality system, with the purpose of verifying proper functionality with more test cases.

-Developer 1 has an initial selection screen where the transport requests that the programmer wants to move between systems can be entered.
+Develope A has an initial selection screen where the transport requests that the programmer wants to move between systems can be entered.
 ![image](https://github.com/Mango-CorpGitHub/TransportManagementTool/assets/158566836/de2fc362-03cb-40ea-828c-93018e5104a1)

 It can be stated that the program has two modes, depending on the system (Quality or Production) against which the transport is to be carried out.
 The information is presented in the same format in both modes; however, the options are adapted to what the programmer may need in each mode.
 The option to compare objects complements the information to be displayed.